-During this course participants will review and amend their exisiting HR polices, procedures and rules to align with PDPA
+During this course, participants will review and amend their existing HR policies, procedures and rules to align with PDPA

 The PDPA (Personal Data Protection Act) is a data protection law comprises of various rules governing the collection, usage, disclosure and protection of personal data.
 It recognises the rights of an individual to protect their personal data from misuse, including rights to access and correction of personal data.

 As HR practitioners often handle and come across employees and job candidates’ personal data, it is critical they understand how the PDPA can affect their work and policies.
 Thus, HR practitioners needs to review and re-evaluate existing HR polices and processes in order to align with the Act.

 Key areas of HR functions include Recruitment & Selection, Benefits and Compensation, Training and Development, Employee Relations, Workplace Safety and Health, Compliance and more will have to ensure compliance of the PDPA, if they collect, use and or share employees’/ potential employees’ data.

 Though it is essential to utilise these personal data for specific purpose/s, other obligations such as protection and retention must be adhere to.
 Any breach of the PDPA provision will attract both criminal and or civil action taken against the organisation.

 "The trainer will be covering on the latest stricter rules to protect NRIC data from September 2019!"

 26 companies in Singapore have been fined a total of S$1.28 million for breaching the Personal Data Protection Act (PDPA) from January to August 2019.
 Report found that untrained staff were the top cause of breaches, followed by a lack of data policies and inadequate digital security.